port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/dynatrace.md

 </details>
 :::

-### Create a webhook in Dynatrace
+<h2>Create a webhook in Dynatrace</h2>

-1. Log in to Dynatrace with your credentials;
+1. Log in to Dynatrace with your credentials.
-2. Click on **Settings** at the left sidebar of the page;
+2. Click on **Settings** at the left sidebar of the page.
-3. Choose **Integration** and click on **Problem notifications**;
+3. Choose **Integration** and click on **Problem notifications**.
-4. Select **Add notification**;
+4. Select **Add notification**.
-5. Select **Custom integration** from the available intregration types;
+5. Select **Custom integration** from the available integration types.
 6. Input the following details:
-    1. `Display name` - use a meaningful name such as Port Webhook;
+    1. `Display name` - use a meaningful name such as Port Webhook.
-    2. `Webhook URL` - enter the value of the `url` key you received after creating the webhook configuration;
+    2. `Webhook URL` - enter the value of the `url` key you received after creating the webhook configuration.
-    3. `Overview` - you can add an optional HTTP header to your webhook request;
+    3. `Overview` - you can add an optional HTTP header to your webhook request.
     4. `Custom payload` - When a problem is detected or resolved on your entity, this payload will be sent to the webhook URL.
-You can enter this JSON placeholder in the textbox;
+You can enter this JSON placeholder in the textbox:

        ```json showLineNumbers
        {
           "State":"{State}",